 Reason #3: Not personal and not relevant

 Another reason why your emails don’t work is because they make an impression that they don’t matter to the recipient.
 You are either sending too many emails to many people at once without having it addressed to them, or your email is too standardized which means that you issue just generic emails.
 When you do that, your emails are most likely not read since they won’t be relevant to the person who received them.
+Worst case scenario: this could hurt your email deliverability and your emails can start landing in spam.
 Similarly, when you CC too many people in an email that is not aimed at them, your email will likely be ignored in the future.

 Be specific.
 Create tailored messages or emails to one person or a specific team.
 Don’t email general instructions if it’s not necessary.
 Similarly, your emails communicate better when they are fitted to the audience who will receive them.
 Ensure that all the words you type and create are relevant to the person who will receive it.

 Reason #4: Win-lose emails without any compromise

 When your email and communication is a win-lose situation, it will be ignored.
 This means that your email will only serve you and won’t help the other party in any way.
 The problem with this type of emails is that it is one-sided.
 Focusing on your own self-interest will likely be the reason why your emails are being ignored.
 It shows total disregard for the other side of the table and only addresses your needs.
 Compromise and negotiation is taken out of context and there is no wiggle room or concern for your recipient.